JGCRI/argus/README.md

 [Back to Contents](#Contents)

-`rdataviz` is an R Shiny App to interactively visualize data across scenarios, parameters and regions.
+`argus` is an R Shiny App to interactively visualize data across scenarios, parameters and regions.

 <!-- ------------------------>